How long does it take to become a COASTER?

 Most importantly, it’s where stories happen.
 Small stories.

 I moved to the Sunshine Coast in 2017 to work for the community newspaper.
+I’ve since moved to radio, but I’m still here.
 I love this place.
 I believe it’s special.
 And I want to share it with you.

 Of course, this podcast is not only about the Sunshine Coast; not really.
 It’s a celebration of the small stories that define us, whether we’re Coasters or not.

 Thank you for your interest.
 I hope you’ll listen.

 COASTERS is a non-fiction narrative miniseries about community on B.C.’s Sunshine Coast, territory of the shíshálh and Sḵwx̱wú7mesh Nations.

 Subscribe and listen to the trailer on Apple Podcasts, or wherever you access podcasts.

 Sophie Woodrooffe is an associate producer with current affairs radio at CBC Vancouver.
 Before that, she was a journalist at Coast Reporter on the Sunshine Coast, B.C.